geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-08/meeting-transcript.md

 Yeah.
 There's..
 I fixed the resizing bug this week.
 Hopefully.
 The bugs will be fixed.

 ##### **Geohot** [[00:28:51](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1731)]
 Cool.
 Yeah.
 A lot of compliments on Twitter for Viz.
-People are like, wow, TinyGrid really has a..
+People are like, wow, TinyGrad really has a..
 Yeah.
 Best visualizer for this stuff I've seen.

 ##### **Qazalin** [[00:29:02](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1742)]
 I tried using NVIDIA's tools.
 It's very good.
 It's just so hard.
 I have to set up so much stuff.
 Yeah.